 The SBA offers loan guarantees for businesses that would otherwise have trouble qualifying for a loan.
 SBA loan programs cover both commercial real estate loans and C&I loans.
 Although the SBA programs widen access to financing, they can be more complex and time-consuming.

-SBA Loans Explained
+Video: SBA Loans for Businesses Explained

 5. C&I Merchant Cash Advances